adammcfadden/teamsnap/README.md

 Navigate to [http://localhost:3000/](http://localhost:3000/)

 This will redirect you too TeamSnap's Auth page where you will need to sign-in.
+Once you sign-in click authorize.
 After that you will be redirected back and be able to explore the app!

 ---
 #### Author